daviduster/mammogram-mass-classifier/README.md

 ## Compile report

-I have a report about the practice written in latex, you can compile it with pdflatex or just use the Makefile (maybe install some missing packages with tlmgr)
+I have a report about the practice written in latex, you can compile it with pdflatex or just use the Makefile (maybe install some missing packages with tlmgr).
+The report is in Spanish.